-Band 4: Reduced Priority: Need to Move - Reasonable Preference but with Reduced Priority Summary of Criteria Customers in this band have reduced preference and are Applicants owed Reasonable extremely unlikely to be offered social housing but may be Preference but who have been helped to find a home in the private rented sector. given reduced priority but are owed, or are likely to be owed, the main homelessness duty under Housing Act 1996 Part VIII) 193(2).
-No local connection Unspent housing or welfare benefits convictions Rent or other housing arrears Income or assets exceeding the limits set out in paragraph 6.7 Breaches in tenancy conditions Intentionally homeless (Reasonable preference category S166A(3)(a) Homeless but assessed as having no priority need under the homelessness law (Reasonable pre preference category S166A(3)(a) Those in long-term temporary accommodation, including private sector tenancies let via the Council or a Housing Association, to whom a duty Is still owed unless the property does not meet the needs of the household or is
+Breaches in tenancy conditions Intentionally homeless (Reasonable preference category S166A(3)(a) Homeless but assessed as having no priority need under the homelessness law (Reasonable preference category S166A(3)(a) • Those in long-term temporary accommodation, including private sector tenancies let via the Council or a Housing Association, to whom a duty is still owed unless the property does not meet the needs of the household or is about to be terminated.

-ANNEX 2

-SIZES OF HOMES
+ANNEX 2 - SIZES OF HOMES

-- The number of bedrooms you need depends upon the size of your family. - The chart shows the size of home that we consider you need. - Unborn babies and children under the age of 1 are not considered when size of home needed is assessed - Single people without children are usually offered studios. - Single bedrooms will be used for one person not sharing (for example a single parent). - Double bedrooms will be used for two people sharing (for example two children sharing) - A couple or single parent expecting a baby is entitled to one double bedroom. - A couple or single parents with a child under one are entitled to one double bedroom. - Two children of the opposite sex under ten will be expected to share a bedroom. - Some retiring staff are contractually entitled to one bedroom more than they need. - Council or Housing Association tenants trading down from properties with three or more bedrooms may choose a property with one bedroom more than they need - Sometimes Housing Associations adopt different criteria for determining the number of bedrooms a household requires.
+The number of bedrooms needed by an applicant depends upon the size of their family.
+The chart shows the number of bedrooms that we consider an applicant needs based on household size.

+- Unborn babies and children under the age of 1 are not considered when determining the number of bedrooms needed. - Multiple births e.g. twins under the age of 1 are considered when determining the number of bedrooms needed. - Single people without children are usually offered studios. - Single bedrooms will be used for one person not sharing (for example a single parent). - Double bedrooms will be used for two people sharing (for example two children sharing) - A couple or single parent expecting a baby is entitled to one double bedroom. - A couple or single parents with a child under one are entitled to one double bedroom. - Two children of the opposite sex under ten will be expected to share a bedroom. - Some retiring staff are contractually entitled to one bedroom more than they need. - Council or Housing Association tenants trading down from properties with three or more bedrooms may choose a property with one bedroom more than they need - Sometimes Housing Associations adopt different criteria for determining the number of bedrooms a household requires.
-SIZE OF FAMILY SIZE OF PROPERTY

-Single person Bedsit/single

-person home- with

-single bedroom

-A couple without children 1 bedroom

-Two adults of the same sex and generation for example, flat 1 bedroom

-sharers, or two brothers

-A couple with a child aged one or over, including an adult son or 2 bedrooms

-daughter

-A couple with two children of the same sex 2 bedrooms

-Two adults of opposite sex who do not live as a couple, for 2 bedrooms

-example, brother and sister

-A couple with two children of opposite sex and both under ten 2 bedrooms

-A couple with two children of opposite sex one of whom is 10 or 3 bedrooms

-over

-A couple with three children 3 bedrooms

-A couple with four children (all of the same sex or two of each 3 bedrooms

-sex)

-A couple with two children of the opposite sex under ten and 3 bedrooms

-one dependant relative (for example, widowed mother)

-A couple with four children (three of one sex and one of the opposite sex) 3 or 4 bedrooms depending on the age of the children A couple with more than four children 4 bedrooms A couple with three children and one dependant relative 4 bedrooms This does not apply to parents/children
+SIZE OF FAMILY SIZE OF PROPERTY Single person Bedsit/single person home with single bedroom A couple without children 1 bedroom A couple with 1 child who is under the age of 1 1 bedroom Two adults of the same sex and generation for example, flat sharers, or two brothers 1 bedroom A couple with a child aged one or over, including an adult son or daughter 2 bedrooms A couple with two children of the same sex 2 bedrooms Two adults of opposite sex who do not live as a couple, for example, brother and sister 2 bedrooms A couple with two children of opposite sex and both under ten 2 bedrooms A couple with two children of opposite sex one of whom is 1 or over and the other who is 10 or over 3 bedrooms A couple with three children 2 or 3 bedrooms depending on the age of the children A couple with four children (all of the same sex or two of each sex) 3 bedrooms A couple with two children of the opposite sex under ten and one dependent relative (for example, widowed mother) 3 bedrooms A couple with four children (three of one sex and one of the opposite sex) 3 or 4 bedrooms depending on the age of the children A couple with more than four children 4 bedrooms